Wrongful Death Attorney

 Losing a loved one is a tragic event.
 Losing a loved one when someone else is at fault can make it even more heart-wrenching.

-When someone’s death is the result of someone else’s inaction, malpractice or just plain negligence, the victim’s family can file a wrongful death lawsuit against the party at fault.
-Jonah Flynn is an experienced Georgia wrongful death lawyer who represents families in Savannah, Columbus, Atlanta, and other parts of the state who have lost a loved one because of the negligence or carelessness of someone else.
+When someone’s death is the result of someone else’s inaction, a defective product, malpractice or just plain negligence, the victim’s family can file a wrongful death lawsuit against the party at fault.
+Jonah Flynn is an experienced wrongful death lawyer who represents families who have lost a loved one because of the negligence or carelessness of someone else.

 Though nothing can bring loved ones back, holding the negligent party accountable can provide some sense of comfort and justice.